Sacane/JManager/README.md

 This architecture does separate the project in 3 distinct subprojects :
 * **Domain-side** which contains all the business _rules_
 * **Server-side** which contains all the database interaction, or files system calls.
-Shortly, the persistence side.
+Briefly, the persistence side.
 * **User-side**, or the side which interact directly with the user.
 It could be an API (which is actually the case), or a command-line interface.

 ## Why this architecture ?